-Between May 1988 and December 2020, 914 children were adopted from Vietnam by parents habitually resident in Ireland.
-Adoptions from Vietnam accounted for the second largest proportion of all intercountry adoptions (ICA) into Ireland between 1988 and 2020, representing 18% of Ireland's total current ICA population.
+Between May 1988 and July 2023, 9391 children have been adopted from Vietnam by parents habitually resident in Ireland.
+Adoptions from Vietnam accounted for the second largest proportion of all intercountry adoptions (ICA) into Ireland between 1988 and 2023, representing 19% of Ireland's total current ICA population.

 Alongside the Adoption Act 2010, the ratification of the Hague Convention on Intercountry Adoption brought a number of changes into how adoption was regulated and managed in Ireland from 2010 onwards.
-This strongly impacted the ICA figures from all countries going forward.
-A total of 787 children were adopted from Vietnam into Ireland between 1988 and October 2010, while a further 127 were adopted between November 2010 and December 2020.
+This strongly influenced the ICA figures from all countries going forward.
+787 children were adopted from Vietnam into Ireland between 1988 and October 2010, while a further 152 were adopted between November 2010 and July 2023.